kitamado/markdown-cv/index.md

 `Apr2019 - Jun2019`
 **Reading Group of Advanced Data Systems Laboratory**, *ADSL, University of Sicence and Technology of China*

 Every Wednesday, a senior will share with us a paper in the field of systems.
-These papers are fromSOSP19/ATC19/SIGMOD19 etc.
+These papers are fromSOSP19/ATC19/SIGMOD19 etc. Taught us by example "how to do high-quality research".

 `Feb2019`
 **2019 Winter in Fribourg Program**, *University of Fribourg*, Swiss